Ximin-Chen/TinNews/README.md

-#  a Tinder-like News Android Application
+#  A Tinder-like News Android Application!